CS789Team/TicketTaggerWithPSO/README.md

 The preprocessing on data has been done in two files:

-A- Data cleaning by removing emojis, symbols, pictographs, non-English charecters, numbers ,and links.
+*  A- Data cleaning by removing emojis, symbols, pictographs, non-English charecters, numbers ,and links.
-B- Data cleaning in A ,word stemming, and stop words removal.
+*  B- Data cleaning in A ,word stemming, and stop words removal.

+(A) maintained an acceptable accuracy, while (B) decreases the accuracy. so, word stemming and stop words removal wasn't considered in our work.